FAQ

 The Contrast Induced Nephropathy is the impairment of the renal function due to the iodinated contrast media administration.
 What should be stressed here, is that the patients, who experience a CIN must undergo to one- or two-days hemodialysis sessions, or in rare cases, even longer ones.
 This is what can be avoided by using carbon dioxide.
 Today, CIN is the third most common cause of renal failure for patients worldwide.

-Why CO₂ Angiography is better with an automatic delivery system?
+Why is CO₂ Angiography better with an automatic system?

 Until the early 2010s, the injection of CO2 was done only manually: the doctor injected CO2 at a pressure that was too high for the patient, causing pain and discomfort.